-There are several parts of many of the conductors that are more intense (contain higher values).
+There are several parts of many of the conductors that are more intense (contain higher values), the best one being c.
 As mentioned above, these could be areas where mineralization may occur and therefore are of greater exploration interest.

 Respectfully submitted, GEOTRONICS SURVEYS LTD.